react-epfl/padoc-lib/README.md

 * No message reliability support
 * No congestion control support

-The major limitations come from the fact that there no transport layer is still implemented.
+The major limitation comes from the fact that there no transport layer is still implemented.

 ## Features